vsaleem/Employee-Tracker/README.md

 ## DESCRIPTION

 Created a mock management system that adds and updates employees and department information.
-Node.js, Inquirer, and MySQL were primary used to construst this system.
+Node.js, Inquirer, and MySQL were primary used to construct this system.

 ## TABLE OF CONTENTS